The pandemic continues to cause unprecedented disruption across industries worldwide.

 Next-generation sequencing, or high-throughput sequencing, refers to the process of determining the sequence of nucleotides in a section of the DNA.
 It includes procedures such as sequencing by synthesis (SBS), ion semiconductor sequencing, nanopore sequencing and single-molecule real-time (SMRT) sequencing.
 It is a cost-effective solution that offers precise results with high accuracy and speed.
 This enables the analysis of millions of DNA molecules simultaneously, which facilitates research in the fields of personalized and genetic medicines, agriculture and animal research, and clinical diagnostics.

 Next Generation Sequencing (NGS) Market Drivers:

-IMARC Group provides an analysis of the key trends in each sub-segment of the global next generation sequencing market, along with forecasts for growth at the global, regional and country level from 2021-2026.
-Our report has categorized the market based on sequencing type, product type, technology, application, end user and region.
+IMARC Group provides an analysis of the key trends in each sub-segment of the global next generation sequencing, along with forecasts at the global, regional and country level from 2021-2026.
+Our report has categorized the market based on sequencing type, product type, technology, application and end user.